 Opportunities for Students

 The Junior League of Washington (JLW) is committed to supporting pathways to opportunities through improved access to education, professional and financial development, and capacity building resources in our community.
 Our annual Meg Graham Scholarship is an important piece of fulfilling our mission.
-This volunteer service award was established in 1982 in honor of the late Reverend Margaret M. Graham, a former member of the Junior League of Washington and former President of the Association of Junior Leagues International.
+This volunteer service award was established in 1982 in honor of the late Reverend Margaret M. Graham, a former member of JLW and former President of the Association of Junior Leagues International.
 The $10,000 scholarship is awarded in her memory.

 MEG GRAHAM SCHOLARSHIP: CELEBRATING SERVICE AND LEADERSHIP

-The Junior League of Washington is pleased to announce Godspower Onyeukwu as the winner of the 2021-22 Meg Graham Scholarship: Celebrating Service and Leadership.
-Mr. Onyeukwu impressed our interview committee with his commitment to lifting up youth in the Ward 7 community.
+The Junior League of Washington (JLW) is pleased to announce Kishaé Belt as the winner of the 2022-23 Meg Graham Scholarship: Celebrating Service and Leadership.
+Ms. Belt impressed our interview committee with her commitment to volunteering, scholastic excellence, and being an asset to the community.

 KEY SCHOLARSHIP APPLICATION DATES